 "Wh – what makes you say that?"
 His dazed feet followed her with uncertainty.

-"She's not in the house.
-I've searched everywhere."
+"She is not in the house.
+I have searched everywhere."

 "Maybe she left like I did!"